 1892: After closure of the old Chapel, it was agreed to send the choir stalls to Little Eversden, the oak eagle lectern to Sandon, and two of the choir desks to Oakington.
 The reredos was moved to St Mark’s, Barton Road.

 1892: New student rooms made on E staircase following the removal of the organ loft for Old Chapel.
 New chimney stack appears on roof ridge at north end of E staircase (adjacent to old chapel) to serve these new rooms.

 1899: Ante-chapel (now library entrance lobby) floor relaid, with tablets, etc.

 1925–6: Remaining stained glass by Barnett taken down and sent to Little Eversden (where it failed to obtain a faculty for its re-erection).
 Panelling removed.
+Monumental brasses moved to the walls of the ante-chapel of the new chapel.
 Floor made flat.
 Made into Lecture Room.

 1951–2: Old chapel fitted out as a student library, the War Memorial Library, to a design by A.E.
 Richardson.
 His design was not fully realised, owing to post-war rationing of wood and steel.